tmart234/tmart234.github.io/_posts/2022-04-08-cyber-risk.md

 And when we combine all of the new environmental impacts in a some meaningful way we get:

-**(Asset Impact + Orginizational Impact + Regulatory Impact + Threat Impact) = Environmental Impact**
+**(Asset Impact + Organizational Impact + Regulatory Impact + Threat Impact) = Environmental Impact**

 This new Environmental impact would be more encompassing beyond just the individual asset level.
-I suggest we focus on creating repeatable frameworks for deriving Security Requrements so that companies can facor this into their risk analysis.
+I suggest we focus on creating repeatable frameworks for deriving Security Requirements so that companies can factor this into their risk analysis.

 ## Other Scoring Specs